throw3278away/KerbalColoniesIndustrialProcesses/README.md

    * Depleted fuel recycling into EnrichedUranium or XenonGas
    * EnrichedUranium from Ore.
 Efficiency is designed to be terrible.
    * Lithium from Ore.
 Efficiency is designed to be terrible.
-5. Sterling Systems
-   * Fissle Fuel, Fissle Pebble and refreshing of Fissle Fuel in Nuclear Works.

 [^1]: Limited to planetary resources only, as KC Mining Facility is hardcoded to only check for resources in the planetary crust, not ocean, atmosphere or exosphere.